 - follow the eyecare information below to book a free eye examination

-report faults, accidents, incidents or diagnosed chronic ill health conditions related to working with DSEs
+- report faults, accidents, incidents or diagnosed chronic ill health conditions related to working with DSE

-DSE Assessors are appointed to deal with problems identified by the online module, which staff can’t change themselves.
+DSE Assessors are appointed to deal with problems identified by the online module, which staff are unable to change themselves.